Neutron star: Current constraints

-Because equations of state for neutron stars lead to different observables, such as different mass-radius relations, there are many astronomical constraints on equations of state.
+Because equations of state for neutron stars lead to different observables, such as different mass–radius relations, there are many astronomical constraints on equations of state.
 These come mostly from the LIGO gravitational wave observatory and the NICER X-ray telescope.

 NICER's observations of pulsars in binary systems, from which the pulsar mass and radius can be estimated, can constrain the neutron star equation of state.
-A 2021 measurement of the pulsar PSR J0740+6620 was able to constrain the radius of a 1.4 solar mass neutron star to 12.33±0.76 km with 95% confidence.
-These mass-radius constraints, combined with chiral effective field theory calculations, tighten constraints on the neutron star equation of state.
+A 2021 measurement of the pulsar PSR J0740+6620 was able to constrain the radius of a 2.0 solar mass neutron star to 12.39±1.3 km with 95% confidence.
+Additional data on other pulsars extended the constraints to include 1.4 solar mass at 12.33±0.76 km.
+These mass–radius constraints, combined with chiral effective field theory calculations, tighten constraints on the neutron star equation of state.

 Equation of state constraints from LIGO gravitational wave detections start with nuclear and atomic physics researchers, who work to propose theoretical equations of state (such as FPS, UU, APR, L, SLy, and others).
 The proposed equations of state can then be passed onto astrophysics researchers who run simulations of binary neutron star mergers.
 From these simulations, researchers can extract gravitational waveforms, thus studying the relationship between the equation of state and gravitational waves emitted by binary neutron star mergers.
 Using these relations, one can constrain the neutron star equation of state when gravitational waves from binary neutron star mergers are observed.
 Numerical relativity simulations of binary neutron star mergers have found relationships between the equation of state and frequency dependent peaks of the gravitational wave signal that must conform with LIGO detections.
 For example, the LIGO detection of the binary neutron star merger GW170817 provided limits on the tidal deformability of neutron star binaries, ruling out whole families equations of state.
 Future gravitational wave signals with next generation detectors like Cosmic Explorer can impose further constraints.

 When nuclear physicists are trying to understand the likelihood of their equation of state, it is good to compare with these constraints to see if it predicts neutron stars of these masses and radii.
 There is also recent work on constraining the equation of state with the speed of sound through hydrodynamics.

 Tolman–Oppenheimer–Volkoff equation

 The Tolman–Oppenheimer–Volkoff (TOV) equation can be used to describe a neutron star.
-The equation is a solution to Einstein's equations from general relativity for a spherically symmetric, time invariant metric.
+The equation is a solution to Einstein's equations from general relativity for a spherically symmetric, time-invariant metric.
 With a given equation of state, solving the equation leads to observables such as the mass and radius.
-There are many codes that numerically solve the TOV equation for a given equation of state to find the mass-radius relation and other observables for that equation of state.
+There are many codes that numerically solve the TOV equation for a given equation of state to find the mass–radius relation and other observables for that equation of state.

 The following differential equations can be solved numerically to find the neutron star observables: